 Additionally, Kruger stated the trial court judge was wrong to dismiss prospective jurors based on their opposition to the death penalty, since there was no indication their view would prevent them from coming to a fair conclusion.

-“We are grateful for the California supreme court’s unanimous recognition that if the state wishes to put someone on death, it must proceed to trial only with a fairly selected jury,” Peterson’s lawyer, Cliff Gardner, wrote in a statement to In Touch.
+“We are grateful for the California supreme court’s unanimous recognition that if the state wishes to put someone on death, it must proceed to trial only with a fairly selected jury,” Peterson’s lawyer, Cliff Gardner, wrote in a statement to In Touch at the time.
 “Prosecutors may not rely on jury specifically organized by the state to return a verdict of death.
 And while we are disappointed that such a biased jury selection results in a reversal of only the death sentence, we look forward to the court’s review of the new forensic and eyewitness evidence of innocence presented in Mr. Peterson’s separate and still pending state habeas petition.”

-In December 2002, Laci went missing and her body was found four months later in 2003.
+In December 2002, Laci, 27, went missing while she was eight months pregnant, and her body was found four months later.
 While it was impossible to determine her exact cause of death, an autopsy revealed there was a “significant cut” made to the fetus’ body.